Pimento Cheese vs Raclette Cheese

 Pimento's texture can be described as "spreadable".
 Raclette Cheese has a moisture content of 36-44%.
 Raclette's texture can be described as "semisoft, smooth".

-Pimento Cheese has a sweet, rounded chili flavor.
+Pimento Cheese has a sweet, rounded chili taste.
 Pimento's aroma can be described as "sweet, rounded chili".
-Raclette Cheese has a mildly acidic flavor.
+Raclette Cheese has a mildly acidic taste.

 Appearance and Aging